February 15, 2017

 RISA-3D now supports hot rolled steel design for the Canadian market according to CSA S16-14.

 New to RISAFloor and RISA-3D is the ability to set the L-Torque length for the CSA S16-14 code.
 In previous versions of the Canadian code, RISAFloor and RISA-3D used the full member length as the torque length when calculating torsional buckling.
 Now per CSA S16-14 Clause 13.3.2, we’ve added the L-Torque input for the Canadian steel code similar to how it is done in the AISC 13th/14th.
-The input for L-Torque length is entered in the Members spreadsheet or the double-click dialog for the member.
+The input for L-Torque length is entered in the Members spreadsheet or in the Property Grid.

 The Detail Report shows the torque length separate from the other lengths for CSA S16-14: